People in rural Scotland:

 experience depression, suicidal thoughts and feelings, self-harming behaviour and anxiety disorder - no matter what their age, gender or location

-their isolation is made worse by remoteness, stigma and fear.
+suffer isolation made worse by remoteness, stigma and fear.

 What needs to change: